suhaotian/use-one/README.md

 **Features**

+- No more complex concepts, only hooks
 - Easy share state anywhere
-- No more complex concepts, only hooks
 - Tiny size (gzip ~2KB)
 - Write in TypeScript, Typesafe
-- Boilerplate Code Generator support [use-one-templates](https://github.com/suhaotian/use-one-templates)

 # Table of Contents